Ear barotraumaBarotitis media; Barotrauma; Ear popping - barotrauma; Pressure-related ear pain; Eustachian tube dysfunction - barotrauma

 - Suck on candy

-Divers should descend and ascend slowly.
-Diving while you have allergies or a respiratory infection is dangerous, because barotrauma may be severe.
+Scuba divers should go down and come up slowly.
+Diving while you have allergies or a respiratory infection is dangerous.
+Barotrauma may be severe in these situations.

-If self-care attempts do not relieve your discomfort within a few hours, or if the barotrauma is severe, you may need medical intervention.
+If self-care steps do not ease discomfort within a few hours or the problem is severe, you may need to see a provider.

-If the tube will not open with other treatments, surgery may be necessary.
-A surgical cut is made in the eardrum to allow pressure to become equal and fluid to drain (myringotomy).
-However, surgery is rarely necessary.
+Rarely, surgery may be needed if other treatments do not work to open the tube.
+In this procedure, a surgical cut is made in the eardrum to allow pressure to become equal and fluid to drain ( myringotomy ).

-If you must make frequent altitude changes or you are susceptible to barotrauma, you may have tubes surgically placed in the eardrum.
+If you must change altitude often or you are prone to barotrauma, you may need to have surgery to place tubes in the ear drum.
 This is not an option for scuba diving.

 When to Contact a Medical Professional